springfall2008/batpred/docs/customisation.md

 If Octopus Intelligent Charging is enabled the switch **'switch.predbat_octopus_intelligent_ignore_unplugged'** (_expert mode_) can be used to prevent Predbat from assuming the car will be charging when the car is unplugged.
 This will only work correctly if **car_charging_planned** is set correctly in apps.yaml to detect your car being plugged in.

+Control how your battery behaves during car charging:

+- **car_charging_from_battery** - When True the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
+When False home battery discharge will be prevented when your car charges, all load from the car and home will be from the grid.
+This is achieved by setting the discharge rate to 0 during car charging and to the maximum otherwise, hence if you turn this switch Off you won't be able to change your discharge rate outside Predbat.
+The home battery can still charge from the grid/solar in either case.
+Only use this if Predbat knows your car charging plan, e.g. you are using Intelligent Octopus or you use the car slots in Predbat to control your car charging.
+    - CAUTION: If you turn this switch back on during a car charging session you will need to set your battery discharge rate back to maximum manually.

 ## Calculation options